BrettSchumacher/Portfolio/docs/Projects.md

 - [My GitHub](https://github.com/BrettSchumacher)

 # My Projects and Research
+## Platforming Under Pressure
+*Made in April 2021 - May 2021, URL:* <https://theshoes.itch.io/platforming-under-pressure>

+Created as a final project for CSCI 5611 Animation and Planning in Games.
+We were not allowed to use Unity's provided particle system or physics engine, so I was in charge of creating the water simulation, and joining it to work with the rigidbody simulation written by another group member.
+I also worked on the UI elements, such as the level select screen, and other visual elements such as the rendering of the water.

 ## Sim-Stem - A Physics Simulation puzzle game
 *Made in June 2021, URL:* <https://theshoes.itch.io/sim-stem>